adamsilver/fdpb/03-book-a-flight.md

 ### Types Of Date

 Many of us assume that using a calendar widget is always better than letting users type freely into a text box unassisted.
 But this is not always the case.
-As the UK Goverment Digital Service (GDS) Service Manual states:
+The UK Goverment Digital Service (GDS) Service Manual states:

 > “The way you should ask for dates depends on the types of date you’re asking for.”

-Let's step through some of the main types of dates to see what interface is best for users.
+Let's walk through some of the main types of dates to see what interface is best for users.
 Then we can see if any of those are suited to the contex of our problem: choosing a date to fly on.

 #### Dates From Documents